rsocket/rsocket-tck/doc/10-04-2020-High-Level-Design.md

 The purpose of the RSocket Technology Compatibility Kit (from here on referred to as: the TCK) is to guide and help RSocket library implementers to validate their implementations against the rules defined in [the Protocol Specification](https://github.com/rsocket/rsocket).

-#Motivation

-Reactive programming is becoming popular since 2015.
-That year, the design of RSocket protocol had been started.
-Protocol pushes reactive semantic to the network.
-Lots of engineers worked on implementations of RSocket protocol in different language.
-There is no way to check if implementation is compliant with protocol specification.

 # Detailed Design